What Causes Tooth Sensitivity?

 Desensitizing Toothpaste and Its Benefits

-Desensitizing toothpaste is specially formulated to help those experiencing tooth sensitivity, particularly when enjoying hot or cold beverages like coffee.
-This type of toothpaste works by blocking the tiny tubules in the dentin that lead to the nerves, reducing the sensation of pain.
-For coffee drinkers who find that their teeth hurt when sipping their favorite brew, using a toothpaste designed for sensitive teeth can make a noticeable difference.
+Desensitizing toothpaste is specially formulated to help those experiencing tooth sensitivity, particularly when enjoying hot or cold beverages.
+Desensitizing toothpaste works by blocking the tiny tubules in the dentin that lead to the nerves, reducing the sensation of pain.
+For coffee drinkers who find that their teeth hurt, using a toothpaste designed for sensitive teeth can make a noticeable difference.

 The American Dental Association recommends choosing a desensitizing toothpaste with the ADA Seal of Acceptance, ensuring it meets high standards for safety and effectiveness.
-With regular use, desensitizing toothpaste can help reduce discomfort, allowing you to enjoy both hot and cold drinks with less worry.
-If you’re struggling with sensitivity, talk to your dentist about the best toothpaste options for your needs.
+If you’re struggling with sensitivity, talk to one of our doctors at our San Antonio office on Nacogdoches Rd.

 When to See Your Dentist